notwopr/siddapp/README.md

 # SiddApp

 Sidd is an app where you can create pressable buttons.
-You can label the buttons and organize them into separate "Button Maps."

-## Possible Use Case

-This is a great tool for communicating with someone who cannot speak but can point and tap instead.
+Sidd is perfect for situations where someone needs to communicate but can't speak.
+The app's features allow for creating and managing custom button layouts and sequences, tracking usage, and ensuring privacy by keeping all data on the user's device.

 ## Features